-Nowadays, people share and collaborate on real-time.
-Think on examples such a Dropbox or Google Drive, with real-time sharing and collaboration on any document on the cloud.
-Or even tools such Skype or Slack, revolutionizing business communication with instant messages.
+Nowadays, people share and collaborate in real-time.
+Think about examples such a Dropbox or Google Drive, with real-time sharing and collaboration on any document on the cloud.
+Or even tools such as Skype or Slack, revolutionizing business communication with instant messages.

 Fortunately, as well as many other business communication tools, email has evolved and has become real-time too.
 The term Shared Mailbox has emerged as an important next era of email communication.

-Let’s take a look on some reasons why you should switch to shared mailboxes:
+Let’s take a look at some reasons why you should switch to shared mailboxes:

 The early email days

 With many tools available, some teams work across several platforms daily: task management platform, CRM platform, helpdesk platform and so on (does it ring a bell?).
-By moving through them, sometimes informations get lost and team members lose themselves in the middle of it all.
+By moving through them, sometimes information gets lost and team members lose themselves in the middle of it all.

 The worst of all is that many of the To Dos start and finish as emails, but they need to be imported to an external tool simply because email is not suppose to be collaborative 🙁